 5.2.6.
 Methods of Influencing Informal Rules

-- “trade secrets” in farming that were previously unknown to majority of the players,
+- “trade secrets” in farming that were previously unknown to the majority of the players;

-- results from field studies/researched conducted by agriculture extension workers, input suppliers and researches.
+- results from field studies/research conducted by agriculture extension workers, input suppliers and researches.

 Generic templates from previously drafted GAP facilitated by SDCAsia for other crops were presented as reference/benchmarking parallel to identifying the not-so-good aspects of implementing GAP.
 Through this process, producers developed a sense of ownership of the implementation measures and to a significant extent aligned informal norms with Good Agriculture Practices, which helped reduce the sense of outwardly imposed requirements.
 Immediate benefits included lower transaction costs, as traders and processors had less rejected produce, as well as a significant reduction of conflicts caused by differing understandings and interpretations of standards.